bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.02/Maui.Progression.Post.02.md

 As a final check, rerun the app.

 ## Wrap Up
-We've separated out our ViewModel into a testable library, and written a simple passing test.
+We've separated out our View Model into a testable library, and written a simple passing test.
 We haven't written any kind of UI test, but that's OK for now.
 In a future part, I hope to try out the [Visual Studio App Center](https://appcenter.ms/), which appears purpose-built for multi-platform UI testing.

+Next up: adding a Model!